prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 - added colon to the reqest paramenter iteself; the req always failed because the req wasn't sent properly.
 - sending irrelevant data in the req; like delete req had body when it wasn't necessary or used on the backend
 - cast to object id failed for value; doesn;t work; same rror : Cast to ObjectId failed for value; This likely happened because I was returning something that wasn't even in the scope of the function call or parsing req.body in the server when the request carried no body or misplacing req.body for req.params.dishId

+---

+promoters and dishes connect to the same database, different collections each named: Dishes and promotions